shyam-chauhan/Offensive_python/zip_cracker/README.md

 #zip cracker

-Default password of crackit.zip is SYM
+Default password for crackit.zip is SYM